-- How to Put Music on iPhone using WALTR 2
+How to Put MP3 On an iPhone using WALTR PRO

-WALTR 2 is this rare example when less is more.
-Don't expect hundreds of settings, tabs, buttons – the tool's nothing but simple.
+WALTR PRO is this rare example when less is more.
+Don't expect hundreds of settings, tabs, buttons – the tool's nothing but simple as drag and drop.
 Yet it's light years ahead of all the solutions alike, maintaining great functionality.

 Step 2.
-Start WALTR 2.
-Plug-in your iPhone.
+Start WALTR PRO.
+Plug-in your iPhone

-The very first time your start WALTR 2, the app requires you to use the cable to connect your device to your computer.
-But in truth – it's all wireless.
+The very first time you start WALTR PRO, the app requires you to use the cable to connect your device to your computer.
+But in truth, it's all wireless.
 Moreover, you don't even need iTunes to put music on iPhone.

 Step 3.
 Click on the settings wheel and ‘Enable WiFi Connectivity'